compufox/trivial-gamekit-simple-menus/README.md

 FILL-COLOR is a gamekit:vec4. defaults to white

 HOVER-COLOR is only valud if TYPE is :MOUSE. the color to display underneath the option when the mouse is hovering over it

+PANEL is any one of: NIL, T, VEC2, or a symbol denoting an image to draw via GAMEKIT:DRAW-IMAGE. if NIL, no panel is drawn. if T a panel is drawn and automatically sized. if VEC2, the elements are used as width and height for drawing. if SYMBOL, the image is drawn.

+PANEL-COLOR is a VEC4 that denotes the color of the panel. only used if PANEL is T or VEC2

+PANEL-POSITION is a VEC2 that is used to position the panel. if NIL, it is placed automatically

+STROKE-COLOR is a VEC4 that is used to color the stroke on the panel. defaults to transparent (vec4 0 0 0 0)

+STROKE-THICKNESS is a NUMBER. used to set the panel's stroke thickness. defaults to 1

 HEADING-FONT is the font to be used to draw HEADING. defaults to gamekit::\*font\*